onkar-03/The-Ultimate-React/11. WorldWise/Theory Notes.md

 - **React Router’s `useSearchParams`**: Manages query parameters in the URL.
 - **React Router’s `useLocation`**: Tracks changes in the URL and allows components to respond accordingly.

-## `useNavigate` Hook in React Router
+## Imperative Navigation using `useNavigate` Hook in React Router

-`useNavigate` is a hook provided by React Router that allows for programmatic navigation between different routes.
-It provides the ability to navigate to different pages in response to user actions without using `<Link/>` or `<NavLink/>`.
+- `useNavigate` is a hook provided by React Router that allows for programmatic navigation between different routes.
+- It provides the ability to navigate to different pages in response to user actions without using `<Link/>` or `<NavLink/>`.
+- Its am Imperative way to navigate routes

+### What is imperative way of Navigation ??

+In React Router, imperative navigation refers to controlling the navigation of the application based on actions or logic that happen during runtime, like user interactions or program logic, without using declarative elements like <Link /> or <NavLink />

 ### How to Use `useNavigate`